Faculty: Sheena Klimoski Grade(s): 6-12 Duration/ Session: 3 weeks/ Session 1 and 2 Period: D Cost: $275

 Faculty: Bobbi Jo Dobbs Grade(s): 5-8 Duration/ Session(s): 3 weeks/ Session 1 only Period: D Cost: $275

 Try something new this summer and let your child express his or her creativity in a series of "do-it-yourself" pinterest class.
 Making fun DIY projects is a wonderful adventure into the world of arts & crafts!
 It's not a class where we create perfect projects every time or limit ourselves to just what it says in the instructions.
 It's a class where we make mistakes, laugh out loud, get creative and make some really cool projects!
 Discover how much fun creating DIY projects can be!

+Sew your own lounge/pajama pants with pockets!
 This introductory sewing course is designed to be fun and inspirational while allowing for students to express themselves creatively.
-Students will learn the ins-and-outs of how to use a sewing machine and specialized sewing tools.
-We'll practice pinning, cutting, machine stitching and hand sewing as we make a reversible tote bag and coordinating zipper pouch.
+Students will learn the ins-and-outs of how to use specialized tools, choose and shop for their own fabrics, and use a sewing machine.
+We'll practice pinning, cutting, machine stitching, and hand sewing as we complete our projects.